wakameci/wakame-ci-cluster/kvm-guests/90-vteskins/README.md

 * itest1 and itest2 are in the same *physical* subnet.
 OpenVNet will use MAC2MAC between them.
 * itest3 is in another *physical* subnet.
 OpenVNet will use MAC2MAC over GRE tunnels between it and the other machines.
 * All the `router` machine does is route packets between the above two subnets.
-* The itest-edge and legacy1 machines, represent a non OpenVNet managed physical network being connected to OpenVNet's virtual networks.
-Legacy1 is the network, itest-edge does the connecting.
+* The itest-edge and legacy1 machines represent a non OpenVNet managed physical network being connected to OpenVNet's virtual networks.
+Legacy1 is a machine in that physical network, itest-edge does the connecting.

 ## Setup